Miliaria: Types

 Miliaria can be classified according to the top level at which obstruction occurs in the sweat glands.

-Miliaria crystalline
+Miliaria crystallina

-The most superficial obstruction (with the most mild clinical presentation), is known as miliaria crystalline; instead of a rash, the patient presents with multiple, tiny, blister-like lesions that look like beads of perspiration and essentially cause no symptoms.
-Miliaria crystalline is also known as miliaria crystallina, and sudamina.
+The most superficial obstruction (with the most mild clinical presentation), is known as miliaria crystallina; instead of a rash, the patient presents with multiple, tiny, blister-like lesions that look like beads of perspiration and essentially cause no symptoms.
+Miliaria crystallina is also known as sudamina or miliaria crystalline.
 The superficial vesicles are not associated with an inflammatory reaction.

 Miliaria rubra

 The most commonly encountered form of the illness is miliaria rubra, in which obstruction causes leakage of sweat into the deeper layers of the epidermis, provoking a local inflammatory reaction and giving rise to the typical appearance of redness (hence rubra) and larger (but still only a few millimetres), blister-like lesions.
 This form of the illness is often accompanied by the typical symptoms—intense itching or "pins and needles" with a lack of sweating (anhidrosis) to affected areas.
 A small risk of heat exhaustion exists due to inability to sweat if the rash affects a large proportion of the body's surface area or the patient continues to engage in heat-producing activity.
 Miliaria rubra is also known as prickly heat and heat rash.
 Differential diagnosis should be used to rule out polycythemia vera, which is a rare hematological disorder and appears more often in males than females, generally not before the age of 40.
 Both disorders share a common trait of appearing after taking a hot shower.